Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 }
 ```

-To tie it together, we need to define the interface for SPL Tokens as well as SwapResults.
+To tie it together, we need to define the interface for SPL Tokens as well as our own SwapResult.
+This `TokenI` interface is for mainnet swaps using Jupiter.

 ```typescript
 // components/protocols/pyth/lib/swap.ts